pesekt1/GloboTicketProject/README.md

 not idempotent POST venue

-simulate an error in the response to simulate the problem with idempotence of POST request:
+simulate an error in the response to simulate the problem with idempotence of POST request (we put a delay between the save and the response):
 VenuesController:
 ```
         [HttpPost]